pablomorong/EXAMENIISSILAB/README.md

 ## ANOTACIONES IMPORTANTES

 ### ORDEN EN LAS CONSULTAS
-  Select
+  1. Select
-  Join
+  2. Join
-  where
+  3. Where
-  Group by
+  4. Group by
-  Having
+  5. Having
-  Order by
+  6. Order by
-  Limit
+  7. Limit